Semi-Structured Text Files

 The extraction result can be formatted as JSON or an object instance from a custom class.

 The C1TextParser library supports three different extractors: Starts-After-Continues-Until, HTML, and Template-based.

 Extraction can occur along matched regular expressions, after a matched word or phrase, or using a defined script.

-Extract and Parse Text from PDF and Word Documents
+Extract and Parse Text

 The Starts-After-Continues-Until extractor is the simplest and the easiest to use.